 Not every error in citation constitutes a full-fledged case of plagiarism.
 Be judicious, especially in the case of first year students.
 Do report all occurrences to the Associate Dean.
 Please do not attempt to devise your own remediation without consultation; these often backfire, especially in an increasingly litigious environment.

 The UW Associate Dean of Arts-Undergraduate has created a Group Assignment Checklist to assist faculty who have collaborative work as a course component.
 It is highly recommended that you use it prior to the assigning of any group work.

 SJU adopts UW’s guidelines regarding Returning Assignments and Posting Grades.

 NOTE: Instructors are recommended to use alternatives to testing during remote learning terms.
 There will be no online exam proctoring for SJU courses.

-Fall 2020 will once again have a scheduled final exam period, from Wednesday, December 9 to Wednesday, December 23.
+Fall 2021 will have a scheduled final exam period, from Thursday, December 9 to Thursday, December 23, including Sunday, December 12.
 There are no separate days for online examinations, as all exams will be up to the instructors.

 If you have questions about how to manage final assessments in our current circumstances, please contact the SJU Associate Dean, Dr. Veronica Austen (firstname.lastname@example.org).

 Retention rule: The mandated length of time to retain assignments, tests, and exams is one full year (until the end of the following like term).
 Contract academic staff are recommended to give their assignments and/or tests to their department chair/program director, who will store them until it is time for shredding.